espocrm/documentation/docs/administration/bpm.md

 ![Process execution](../_static/images/administration/bpm/process-execution.png)

-**Only one process** for the same target record and flowchart can be active **at the same time**.
-It means that if you have multiple start events, once one of them is triggered (the process is started), other start events will be ignored while the process is active.
+**Only one Process** for the same target record and Flowchart can be active **at the same time**.
+It means that if you have multiple Start Events, once one of them is triggered (the process is started), other Start Events will be ignored while the Process is active.

 ### Manipulating

-A process can be **stopped manually** by a user who has 'edit' access to the process.
-You can do it from the dropdown menu next to the Edit button.
+A Process can be **stopped manually** by a user who has 'edit' access to the Process.
+You can do it from the dropdown menu next to the *Edit* button.

 It's possible to **manually reject or interrupt** pending and active flow nodes.
-You can do it from the Log panel on the process detail view in the dropdown menu of a specific flow node.
-Note that after rejecting a flow node it's possible that the process will become suspended and won't ever end by itself.
-You will need either manually stop it or start a flow from any node to continue executing.
+You can do it from the *Log* panel on the Process detail view in the dropdown menu of a specific Flow Node.
+Note that in some cases, after rejecting a Flow Node the Process becomes suspended and won't ever end by itself.
+You will need to either manually stop it or start a flow from any node to continue executing.

-It's possible to **manually start a flow from any element** of an already started process.
-You need to click on a specific flowchart element on the process detail view and then click the button *Start flow from here*.
+It's possible to **manually start a flow from any element** of an already started Process.
+You need to click on a specific flowchart element on the Process detail view and then click the button *Start flow from here*.

-Ended, stopped and interrupted processes can be *reactivated* (from the dropdown next to the Edit button) (as of v2.14).
-After reactivation, the process does not have any active flow node.
-You need to manually start the flow from a specific flow node element.
-Ended sub-processes can be reactivated only if their parent process is active.
-Meaning that you might need to reactivate the parent process first.
+Ended, stopped and interrupted Processes can be *reactivated* (from the dropdown next to the *Edit* button).
+After reactivation, the Process does not have any active Flow Nodes.
+You need to manually start the flow from a specific Flow Node element.
+Ended Sub-Processes can be reactivated only if their parent Process is active.
+Meaning that you might need to reactivate the parent Process first.

 ### Access control

-Only admin users can create or edit flowcharts.
-With roles it's possible to allow regular users to view flowcharts, view or edit processes.
-Note that a user needs also to have access to the Process Flowchart scope to be able to view process flowchart details.
+Only admin users can create or edit Flowcharts.
+With Roles it's possible to allow regular users to view Flowcharts, view or edit Processes.
+Note that a user needs also to have access to the Process Flowchart scope to be able to view Process Flowchart details.

 ## Flowchart Elements